 - Move tracking parameters and remove unsupported macros.

-Tracking parameters that your landing pages require should be moved from URL templates to a Final URL Suffix or to your landing page URLs.
+Tracking parameters that your landing pages require should be moved from URL templates to a Final URL Suffix or to your Final URL.
 As mentioned in the previous step, some macros are no longer supported in Microsoft Advertising engine accounts and should be removed.

-Changing parameters in your landing page URLs may result in your account being placed under review.
+Changing parameters in your Final URL may result in your account being placed under review.

 - Find and fix any remaining compatibility issues in your account.